miller46/jm-bot/README.md

 ## Usage

-Implement the absract python functions in a parent class and invoke the parent class with the CLI commands (see example in Example section below).
+Implement the abstract python functions in a child class and invoke that class with the CLI commands (see example in Example section below).

 ```python
 from __init__ import BaseBot